hdatteln/reactnd-project-myreads-starter/README.md

 This bookshelf application was developed as part of the Udacity React Nanodegree Program.

 It allows you to select and categorize books you have read, are currently reading, or want to read.
-You can also search for books using a predefined list of keywords, and add to your bookshelf from the search results.
+You can also search for books using a predefined list of keywords, and add books to your bookshelf from those search results.

 ## Installing the App
 ### Node
 This application was developed using Node.js, version v13.11.0.
-Just go on [official Node.js website](https://nodejs.org/) and download the installer.
+Just go to the [official Node.js website](https://nodejs.org/) and download the installer.
 Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

 ### Bookshelf Application
-* Clone or download this project.
+* Clone or download this project: `git clone https://github.com/hdatteln/reactnd-project-myreads-starter.git`
 * In the project's root directory, run `npm install` to install the required packages